asistex/Sublime-Text-harbour-Package/readme-harbour.md

 # Sublime-Text-harbour-Package
 Sublime Text and Harbour

-This package has Harbour functions with the syntax.
+This package has Harbour functions with their syntax.

 This package has Harbour functions listed in https://github.com/Petewg/harbour-core/wiki

 They are:
 * Harbour specific core functions. from hb_A* to hb_Z*.